-Questions to Ask Yourself Before Each Project
+Questions to Ask Before Each Project Starts

 - user testing

-In my almost decade long of SEO practice I often even infuriated potential clients by asking questions!
+In my almost two decade long of SEO practice I often even infuriated potential clients by asking questions!

 Yet he tells me that there is no reason to link to me and that my site is not shareable!

 Business owners are often so proud of their sites that criticism falls on deaf ears.

 Google wants to keep all the traffic for itself and it will penalize webmasters for not following unwritten rules.

 In case you are that type of a masochist you even welcome new Google “manual action” notifications!

 It’s strange how people let others enslave them.
 The original slaves at least were captured and had no choice.
 Plus they always knew why they were whipped.

 * Creative Commons image by Paolo Neoz.